rbe549/rbe549.github.io/project3spring2024.md

 In this Phase, we try to add further cognitive abilities for better decision making in our planning stage.

 1. **Break lights and indicators of the other vehicles:** Identify and display the vehicle break lights and indicator signals (See Fig. 11).
 This helps the navigation module in making better lane changing decisions.
 2. **Parked and Moving Vehicles:** Distinguish between parked and moving vehicles and display (make it subtle but identifiable).
-TODO: Add notes about Flow and Sampson Distance.
+For the moving cars, you also need to identify their moving direction and display them (with an arrow or anything else that you like).
+  Models that can directly output object motions with video input, like <a href='https://github.com/gengshan-y/rigidmask'>rigidmask</a>, are not allowed.
+You can consider using a network that can output optical flow and calculate <a href='https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html#gacbba2ee98258ca81d352a31faa15a021'>sampson distance</a>.

 <div class="fig fighighlight">